marchion/marchionniLab/research/index.md

 ---
 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Below you will find the complete list of the work we published during the years.
+Below is the complete list of our work through the years.
-We know that one team won’t find all solutions, so we strive to develop tools that any biologist can reuse.
+We know that one team won’t find all solutions, so we strive to develop tools that other scientist can use too.
-Finally, aur approach to research prioritizes reproducibility, rigor, and transparency.
+Our research philosophy prioritizes reproducibility, rigor, and transparency.
-(Thanks [Greene Lab](https://greenelab.com/) for this, I quoted you almost verbatim here...).

-The citations on this page were generated automatically from just identifiers using the [Manubot cite utility](https://github.com/manubot/manubot#cite) developed by the [Greene Lab](https://greenelab.com/)!

 {% include section.html background="images/longDNA.jpg" dark=false %}
 ***
-## Highlighted
+## Highlighted (never boring ...)
 {% include section.html %}

 {% include citation.html lookup="The cytokine Meteorin-like inhibits anti-tumor CD8" style="rich" %}